EdgarasMon/Task_1/README.md

 - Used ES Modules.
 - Enviroment variable loader was writen by myself
 - For fetching data from the API, the built-in `fetch` module was used.
+- Not provided .env file in the github repository.

 ## How to Run the Script